 Being a musician is one of the best jobs in the world but it can be tough at times.
-To mark World Mental Health Day, we've taken a deep dive into the best ways you can preserve your mental health during the ups and downs of being a musician.
+We've taken a deep dive into the best ways you can preserve your mental health during the ups and downs of being a musician.

-We've compiled a list of some top tips to put you in the best frame of mind when performing, courtesy of life coach and psychotherapist, James Banfield, from The Liberated Mind to get his input on overcoming anxiety.
+We've compiled a list of some top tips to put you in the best frame of mind when performing, courtesy of life coach, James Banfield, from The Liberated Mind to get his input on overcoming anxiety.

 What is the difference between performance anxiety (stress), and an anxiety disorder?